mizlan/iswap.nvim/README.md

 Run the command `:ISwap` when your cursor is in a location that is suitable for swapping around things.
 These include lists/arrays, function arguments, and parameters in function definitions.
+Then, hit two keys corresponding to the items you wish to be swapped.
+After both keys are hit, the text should immediately swap in the buffer.
 See the gif above for example usage.

 ## configuration